sheffield-bioinformatics-core/ngs_intro_workshop/01-ngs-intro.md

 2. Load a reference Genome and some Data Tracks

-By default, IGV should load with Human genome version *hg19* already loaded.
-It is essential that you use the **same genome version** that the reads were aligned to.
+By default, IGV will load with the last genome that you used.
+It is essential that you use the **same genome version** that the reads were aligned to; in our case **hg38**.
 You can check / change the genome by clicking the drop-down menu in the upper-left

 ![](media/select_genome.PNG)